cisagov/Malcolm/README.md

 Restart Logstash after modifying `malcolm_severity.yaml` for the changes to take effect.
 The [hostname and CIDR subnet names interface](#NameMapUI) provides a convenient button for restarting Logstash.

 Severity scoring can be disabled globally by setting the `LOGSTASH_SEVERITY_SCORING` environment variable to `false`  in the [`docker-compose.yml`](#DockerComposeYml) file and [restarting Malcolm](#StopAndRestart).

+### <a name="ZeekIntel"></a>Zeek Intelligence Framework

+To quote Zeek's [Intelligence Framework](https://docs.zeek.org/en/master/frameworks/intel.html) documentation, "The goals of Zeek’s Intelligence Framework are to consume intelligence data, make it available for matching, and provide infrastructure to improve performance and memory utilization.
+Data in the Intelligence Framework is an atomic piece of intelligence such as an IP address or an e-mail address.
+This atomic data will be packed with metadata such as a freeform source field, a freeform descriptive field, and a URL which might lead to more information about the specific item."
+Zeek [intelligence](https://docs.zeek.org/en/master/scripts/base/frameworks/intel/main.zeek.html) [indicator types](https://docs.zeek.org/en/master/scripts/base/frameworks/intel/main.zeek.html#type-Intel::Type) include IP addresses, URLs, file names, hashes, email addresses, and more.

+Malcolm doesn't come bundled with intelligence files from any particular feed, but they can be easily included into your local instance.
+On [startup](zeek/scripts/entrypoint.sh), Malcolm's `malcolmnetsec/zeek` docker container enumerates the subdirectories under `./zeek/intel` (which is [bind mounted](https://docs.docker.com/storage/bind-mounts/) into the container's runtime) and configures Zeek so that those intelligence files will be automatically included in its local policy.
+Subdirectories under `./zeek/intel` which contain their own `__load__.zeek` file will be `@load`-ed as-is, while subdirectories containing "loose" intelligence files will be [loaded](https://docs.zeek.org/en/master/frameworks/intel.html#loading-intelligence) automatically with a `redef Intel::read_files` directive.

 ### <a name="Alerting"></a>Alerting